SakethReddyVemula/web-browser-from-scratch/README.md

 - Laying out text using `HSTEP` and `VSTEP`
 - Supporting scrolling of text with layout
 - Fast rendering of page contents so that the user "Feel Fluid".

+## Assumptions
+- The browser doesn't support whitespace-only text nodes.
+Real browser retain such whitespaces to correctly render make<span> </span>up as two.
+This browser won't.
+Ignoring whitespaces simplifies complexities, by avoiding a special case for whitespaces only text tags.